beatobongco/ez-custom-inputs/README.md

 # ez-custom-inputs
-Checkboxes and radio buttons ftw!
-Much reuse for self such wow
+CSS custom checkboxes and radio buttons ftw!
+Much reuse for self such wow!

 ## Run it